Three layer pink dragon fruit cake with a fruity sponge, pink dragon fruit mousse and pink dragon fruit jelly.

 - Preheat the oven to 180C.
 Line a 15cm cake tin with baking paper.

-- Add the dry ingredients to a high-powered blender and blend until it forms a fine flour.
-Scoop the flour into a bowl.
+- Add the dry ingredients to a bowl and mix until combined.
 Add all the wet ingredients except the aquafaba and mix until combined.

 - Whisk the aquafaba in a small bowl with a fork until slightly bubbly (around 30 seconds).
 Add the aquafaba to the sponge batter and mix until combined.
 Pour the batter into the cake tin.
 Bake for 20 minutes or until a skewer can be inserted and comes out clean.

 - Add all ingredients to a small bowl and mash the berries with a fork.
 Mix the ingredients and and spread it on the surface of the sponge cake.